Jasmine Tookes

 Jasmine Tookes (born February 1, 1991) is an American fashion model.

 Early life

 Tookes was born and raised in Huntington Beach, California.
 She has a younger sister, who is 19 years her junior.
 She did gymnastics for ten years and was also active in volleyball and softball before she became a model at about the age of 15.
 Her mother is a celebrity fashion stylist.
 Tookes was discovered at one of her mother's showroom appointments.

-She has described her ancestry as a mix of "African American, Brazilian, European, and West Indian".
+Tookes has described her ancestry as a mix of "African American, Brazilian, European, and West Indian".